valenbar/wordle-telegram-bot/README.md

 - [ ] Notify if guess is in the wrong language
 - [ ] Count game wins per user
 - [ ] Feedback option
+- [ ] Language change starts new game